ragaeeb/keystorm/README.md

 ### POST `/api/generate-lessons`

 Generates personalized typing lessons based on a theme.
+Requires an authenticated session; guests use the built-in Islamic curriculum instead.

 **Request Body:**
 ```json